-All our torque sensors utilize accurate, reliable strain gages to measure torque in a rotating system or shaft.
+All our torque sensors utilize highly accurate, proven and reliable strain gages as the basis for the measurement.
 The latest, most accurate Himmelstein torquemeters — both rotating and non-rotating (reaction) types — are digitally based.
-The signal from the torque sensor is digitized on the rotor and transmitted as digital data to the stator, where analog and frequency signals are created and produced along with digital data.
+The signal from rotating types is digitized on the rotor and transmitted as digital data to the stator, where analog and frequency (model dependent) signals are created and produced along with digital data.
 Each torque transducer employs true bi-directional rotor shunt calibration.
-All signal processing is microprocessor-based; most devices boast five microprocessors.
+All signal processing is microprocessor-based; most devices boasting five microprocessors.

 We offer several types of torque transducers to meet your measurement and application needs.
 For static torque measurement, choose a reaction torque sensor.
 For dynamic torque, select a rotary sensor.
-Our inventory offers a broad range of measurement capacities, overload handling and more.
+Our inventory offers a broad range of measurement capacities, mechanical overload ratings and more.